-At this time of year, I know a lot of people are keen to drink less, have a break from alcohol or just stop drinking altogether.
-It can be a difficult habit to break, even for those who are just ‘social drinkers’ (some people are extremely social)…so here’s some great tools, supplements and tips on how to stop drinking naturally if that’s a goal for the new year!
+I know a lot of people are keen to drink less, have a break from alcohol or just stop drinking altogether.
+It can be a difficult habit to break, even for those who are just ‘social drinkers’ (some people are extremely social)…so here’s some great tools, supplements and tips on how to stop drinking naturally if that’s your goal!
 Share with mates wanting to kick the habit too.

 Be Aware of Your Triggers:

 If you’re looking at how to stop drinking naturally, avoid stress (in all its forms).
 People reach for alcohol to change their state (stress is uncomfortable, alcohol makes it less so…but only temporarily!)

 HALT (hungry, angry, lonely or tired) – just a few types of stress to be aware of, common triggers.

 Negative emotions (grief, anger, sadness, loneliness, guilt).